top of page

 Why monthly active users is such a useful metric

-If you’re looking to get funding for your startup, whether it’s traditional equity (venture capital) or debt capital, among other alternative financing solutions, MAU is a key metric that needs to be established.
+If you’re looking to get funding for your startup, whether it’s traditional equity (venture capital) or debt capital, among other alternative startup financing solutions, MAU is a key metric that needs to be established.
 This gives investors a picture of how many new and repeat users your SaaS has and is one of the indicators of a healthy growth trajectory.

-New users and reactivations show an increase in MAU against the churn rate of existing subscribers, so if your monthly active users are increasing, it’s a good sign for investors that you’re doing things right in terms of managing your acquisition and retention.
+New users and reactivations show an increase in MAU against the churn rate of existing subscribers, so if your monthly active users are increasing, it’s a good sign for investors that you’re doing things right in terms of managing your customer acquisition and retention.

 Monthly active users is a metric governed by context